By Tim Lambert

 The west of the island was left largely empty and in the 17th century, the French settled there.
 Finally in 1697 the Spanish and French signed the Treaty of Ryswick.
 France was given the western third of the island of Hispaniola.
 The rest remained in Spanish hands.

 Haiti became independent in 1804 but in 1821 the Haitians occupied what is now the Dominican Republic.
 However, Dominican Republic became independent in 1844.
 Its first president was Pedro Santana but he made himself effectively a dictator.
 The Dominican Republic also suffered a number of invasions from Haiti.

 In 1861 Santana made the Dominican Republic a province of Spain.
 The Spanish deposed him in 1862 and in 1863 the people rose in revolt.
 A guerilla war began called the War of Restoration and the Spanish withdrew in 1867.
 Unfortunately there then followed a period of political instability and internal disorder in the Dominican Republic.

 The Dominican Republic in the 20th Century

-In 1916 the USA afraid that Germany might intervene in the Dominican Republic occupied the country.
+In 1916 the USA was afraid that Germany might intervene in the Dominican Republic and so they occupied the country.
 The American occupation lasted until 1924.
 Elections were then held and Horacio Vasquez became president of the Dominican Republic.